 - Deposit does not earn interest

-How the BankAmericard® Secured Card Stacks Up to the Competition
+How the BankAmericard® Secured Credit Card Stacks Up to the Competition

 Bank of America is not the only financial institution that offers secured credit cards.
 In fact, you may find better terms elsewhere.

 Interest rates charged to customers and associated fees are lower.
 There is a $35 annual fee, but no penalty APR or foreign transaction fees.
-Interest rates are between 11.40% and 21.40% variable APR, depending on your creditworthiness.
-All cash advances and balance transfers come with a fee, up to 3%, and the fee for a late charge is $35.
+Interest rates are between 11.90% - 21.90% Variable APR, depending on your creditworthiness.
+There is a fee of 3% on balance transfers and cash advances; $200 maximum, and the fee for a late charge is $35.
 The only place where this card is more expensive than the Bank of America option is returned payment fees is up to $35.